arjunvenkat/web-dev-assessments/loops.md

    </pre>

-1. What is the difference between the block variable in the following two loops?
+1. What is the difference between the block variables in the following two loops?

    <pre>
    languages =['English', 'Spanish', 'Chinese', 'Tamil', 'Russian']